 Turn to Daniels Health for Guidance

-Daniels Health provides resources, education, products, and knowledge of stat-by-state procedures for compliant and secure disposal of Med Spa medical waste that meet state and federal guidelines.
+Daniels Health provides resources, education, products, and knowledge of state-by-state procedures for compliant and secure disposal of Med Spa medical waste that meet state and federal guidelines.
 We’re dedicated to reducing needlestick injuries through compliant sharps disposal, as well as reducing the volume of medical waste that is sent to landfills.
 Save money and ensure compliance by following the regulations.
-For more information on our services and products, call Daniels Health today.
+For more information on our services and products, visit our dedicated med spa waste disposal page or call Daniels Health today.